March Madness descends on women’s NCAA Tournament

 A CONFERENCE SUPREME

-It’s been a great start to the tournament for the Big 12, which won its first five games.
+It’s been a great start to the tournament for the Big 12, which went 6-0.
 Baylor, Texas, Kansas, Kansas State and Iowa State were all victorious.
-Oklahoma played later Saturday night.
+Oklahoma capped off the first round with the final win for the conference.
+Coupled with the Big 12 men’s teams in the NCAA Tournament, the league went 12-0 in the first round.